 “They’re taking out the ships,” Keaira replied.
 “Without the blockade, the Horde can break through and attack Theramore.”

 Her words broke my heart.
 “Why are they attacking?”

 “Do you remember the camp we found?” she asked me.
 “That was just one of dozens.
-The Admiral’s fleet had dozens of scouting parties sent out and the Horde was caught entirely by surprise.
+The Admiral’s fleet had many scouting parties sent out.
+The Horde was caught entirely by surprise.
 They took loses and they started pushing back, so the Admiral retreated here.
 Now they’re coming to finish the job.”

 “But Theramore isn’t responsible for all of this,” I said loudly.
 “The Horde doesn’t need to fight us.”